ProsperOA/CPP-Playground/README.md

-This program utilizes concepts from OOP C++ such as basic input/output, switch statements, string functions, exception handling, recursion, dynamic memory allocation with pointers and also memory deallocation, and templates.
+This program utilizes concepts from OOP C++ such as basic input/output, switch statements, string functions, exception handling, recursion, dynamic memory allocation with pointers and memory deallocation, and also templates.

+I will be adding more as I learn.

 ##Basic String Functions